-Candidates who are not making satisfactory progress in Phase III may be placed on an At-Risk Contract," a policy designed to help the candidate move back onto a satisfactory progress track.
-The policy is found in the Teacher Education Handbook.
+Candidates not making satisfactory progress in Phase III or not meeting the criteria for Phase III admission may be placed on an At-Risk Contract, a policy designed to help the candidate move back onto a satisfactory progress track.
+Candidates may appeal any decision on their status according to the policy defined in the Teacher Education Handbook.